angular/angular/aio/content/guide/docs-style-guide.md

 ### Callouts

 Callouts, like alerts, highlight important points.
-Use a callout when you need a header and multi-line content.
+Use a call-out when you need a header and multi-line content.

 If you have more than two paragraphs, consider creating a new page or making it part of the main content.

-Callouts use the same styling levels as alerts.
+Call-outs use the same styling levels as alerts.

 Use the CSS class `callout` in conjunction with the appropriate `is-helpful`, `is-important`, or `is-critical` class.
 The following example uses the `is-helpful` class: